-Dear Neil: Regarding your article about how to spot an emotionally unavailable person, I can understand your recommendation to avoid people like myself who have these deep personal flaws.
+Dear Neil: I can understand your recommendation to avoid emotionally unavailable people like myself who have these deep personal flaws.
 But not one of us who are damaged people want to be where we are.
 From lousy childhoods to a series of failed relationships, our lack of progress about becoming emotionally more available is quite depressing.

 Let’s assume your message is taken to heart by the mentally and spiritually unblemished.
 What about the rest of us?
 Many of us lack the resources on multiple levels to become the beautiful souls that professional therapy might promise.
 Your column is usually easy to nod in smug recognition.
 I felt this one with a painful recognition.
 In the future, would you please offer those of us on the other side of the relationship tracks some words that will help us grow toward having a happy relationship?